HFD: Crews on scene of an early morning apartment fire

 Henderson City Fire, Police, and EMS all responded to the scene.

-As of 5:30 a.m., residents in surrounding apartment complexes have been allowed back in their homes.

-At this time we are working to learn if any injuries were reported.

-Stay with 44News on air and online as we continue to update you on the latest.
+Stick with 44News as we continue to update you on this developing story.